Hovdala Castle: History

 From 1944, the former land of the estate was used as a military training field.
 Today the land belongs to Hässleholm municipality.

 A renovation of the castle was initiated in 1993.
-In 2004, renovation project was awarded the Europa Nostra award for "sensitive and intelligent restoration work."
+In 2004, the renovation project was awarded the Europa Nostra award for "sensitive and intelligent restoration work."
+In 2022, part of the land surrounding the castle was turned into a nature reserve.

 Architecture

 The castle complex consists of three buildings placed in a u-shape around a courtyard.
-These main buildings are surrounded by a former moat, which has today dried out.
-The oldest (northern) of the three buildings date from the early 16th century, possibly 1511 as is stated on its façade.
-The eastern building is somewhat later, dating from 1681-82.
-This was where the living quarters were located.
-It replaced an earlier building, destroyed during the Scanian War.
-The southern of the three buildings, by contrast, dates from 1805.
-Originally a fourth building existed, closing the courtyard, but of this building no traces remain.
-On the other side of the moat, once spanned by a now vanished drawbridge, lies a defensive tower, erected in the year 1600.
-The tower has withstood both battles the castle has been involved in.
-A stone plaque on the tower, bearing the date 1633, commemorates the siege endured in 1612 when the Swedes attacked the castle.
-The main, representative rooms of the former living quarters have been restored, including the family library, and is open to the public via guided tours.
+To the north lies the oldest building, from the early 16th century, possibly 1511 as is stated on its façade.
+To the east, a building from 1681-82 housed the living quarters, replacing an older building, destroyed during the Scanian War.
+To the south lies the most recent building, dating back to 1805.
+A fourth building formally existed to the west, closing off the courtyard, but no traces of if remain.
+The castle used to be surrounded by a moat and a drawbridge, but this has since dried out and only a dip in the land remains.
+South of the castle lies a defensive tower, erected in the year 1600, which has withstood both battles the castle has been involved in.
+A stone plaque on the tower bears the date 1633, commemorating the 1612 siege by Swedish troops.
+The main, representative rooms of the former living quarters have been restored, including the family library, and are open to the public via guided tours.
 The historical environment displayed represents that of the upper middle classes or lower aristocracy, rather than the higher echelons of Danish/Swedish aristocracy or the working class.

 In 2009, the municipal library of Hässleholm received a donation of about 3,500 books, mainly about the history of the district in which Hovdala Castle is located.
 They were donated by the former ambassador, minister without portfolio and Social democratic politician Sven-Eric Nilsson.
 The books are today housed in one of the annexes to Hovdala Castle.

+Grounds

+The landscape surrounding Hovdala Castle is largely rural, with a mix of forests, fields, lakes and creeks.
+The castle used to feature a park or garden laid out in French style, but it stopped being maintained due to a lack of resources.
+A kitchen garden and an orangery from 1763 remain to the north of the castle.

+Three distinct areas in the castle's surroundings are included in a nature reserve: the forests south of Hovdala castle, Dalleröd and Solhem-Björkviken by Lake Finjasjön.
+18 of Sweden’s 19 bat species can be found here, including the Bechstein's bat, a rare species in Sweden.
+A small population of freshwater pearl mussels, an endangered species, can be found in the Hovdalaån, a small river by the castle.